 “Nah.
 She’s got enough troubles without worrying about me.
 I’m the one who’s supposed to take care of her, anyway.”

 “Hmm.
 Well, as a wise man once told me, maybe that’s her call to make.”

 Trent was silent for a bit, and then he chuckled.
 “That is pretty wise.
 Maybe I should let her make it.”

 “Jane’s pretty good at that,” Daria said, her heart lightening as they neared the Foreign Quarter.

-On most nights, the Black Shalk Cornerclub would have looked just like the Elven Nations Cornerclub and probably every other cornerclub in the hives of Vivec.
+On most nights, the Black Shalk Cornerclub would have looked just like the Elven Nations Cornerclub and probably every other cornerclub in Vivec.

 But when Daria and Trent arrived that night, the place had garbed itself in art.
-Not the quotidian portraits and nature scenes of the Empire, nor the jagged saints and gods of Dunmer religious art, but images and textures from the souls of a restless avant-garde.
+Not the quotidian portraits and nature scenes of the Empire, nor the jagged saints and gods of the Dunmer, but images and textures from the souls of a restless avant-garde.